szalashaska/szalashaska/README.md

 ## 👨🏻‍💻 About me
 I am self-taught quick learner looking forward to further develop new skills and gain more valuable experience as developer.
-After 5 years of experience in the field of Civil Engineering, where I was involved in design of various constructions, created detailed 3D BIM models, prepared documentation and drawings i realised that it just might not be it.
+After 5 years of experience in the field of Civil Engineering, where I was involved in design of various constructions, created detailed 3D BIM models, prepared documentation and drawings I realised that it just might not be it.

 Since I was always drawn towards new technologies and tech innovations I decided to give it a try and took Harvard's CS50 course.
 And just like that I found something that brings me joy, motivation and fun.
 After a few more courses, lots of tutorials and first commercial experience I am sure that I made the best decision possible.